Henry II of England: Great Revolt (1173–1174)

 In May 1173 Louis and Young Henry probed the defences of the Vexin, the main route to the Norman capital, Rouen; armies invaded from Flanders and Blois, attempting a pincer movement, while rebels from Brittany invaded from the west.
-Henry secretly travelled back to England to order an offensive on the rebels, and on his return counter-attacked Louis's army, massacring many of them and pushing them back across the border.
+Henry, who had been in France in order to receive absolution for the Becket affair, secretly travelled back to England to order an offensive on the rebels, and on his return counter-attacked Louis's army, massacring many of them and pushing the survivors back across the Norman border.
 An army was dispatched to drive back the Brittany rebels, whom Henry then pursued, surprised and captured.
 Henry offered to negotiate with his sons, but these discussions at Gisors soon broke down.
-Meanwhile, the fighting in England proved evenly balanced until a royal army defeated a superior force of rebel and Flemish reinforcements in September in the Battle of Fornham near Fornham All Saints in Suffolk.
+Meanwhile, the fighting in England proved evenly balanced until a royal army defeated a large force of rebel and Flemish reinforcements in September in the Battle of Fornham.
 Henry took advantage of this respite to crush the rebel strongholds in Touraine, securing the strategically important route through his empire.
 In January 1174 the forces of Young Henry and Louis attacked again, threatening to push through into central Normandy.
 The attack failed and the fighting paused while the winter weather set in.

 In early 1174, Henry's enemies appeared to have tried to lure him back into England, allowing them to attack Normandy in his absence.
-As part of this plan, William of Scotland attacked the south of England, supported by the northern English rebels; additional Scottish forces were sent into the Midlands, where the rebel barons were making good progress.
+As part of this plan, William of Scotland attacked the north of England, supported by the northern English rebels; additional Scottish forces were sent into the Midlands, where the rebel barons were making good progress.
 Henry refused the bait and instead focused on crushing opposition in south-west France.
 William's campaign began to falter as the Scots failed to take the key northern royal castles, in part due to the efforts of Henry's illegitimate son, Geoffrey.
 In an effort to reinvigorate the plan, Philip, the Count of Flanders, announced his intention to invade England and sent an advance force into East Anglia.
 The prospective Flemish invasion forced Henry to return to England in early July.
 Louis and Philip could now push overland into eastern Normandy and reached Rouen.
-Henry travelled to Becket's tomb in Canterbury, where he announced that the rebellion was a divine punishment on him, and took appropriate penance; this made a major difference in restoring his royal authority at a critical moment in the conflict.
+Henry travelled to Becket's tomb in Canterbury, where he announced that the rebellion was a divine punishment on him, and did appropriate penance; this made a major difference in restoring his royal authority at a critical moment in the conflict.
 Word then reached Henry that King William had been defeated and captured by local forces at Alnwick in Northumberland, crushing the rebel cause in the north.
 The remaining English rebel strongholds collapsed and in August Henry returned to Normandy.
 Louis had not yet been able to take Rouen, and Henry's forces fell upon the French army just before the final French assault on the city began; pushed back into France, Louis requested peace talks, bringing an end to the conflict.